lmlg/tosc/docs/manual.md

 class InprocBackend
 ```

   Implements an in-process backend for a Manager.
-Instances of this class are
+Although not truly
-  only useful to share data between threads of the same process.
+  distributed, this backend is still useful to share complex data atomically
+  across multiple threads.
+It can also be used for testing and to get a better
+  understanding of distributed semantics and constraints.

 ```python
 class FileBackend (file_path, lock_path = None)